Sjoukje van Oosterhout

-Sjoukje van Oosterhout (born 29 April 1993) is a Dutch politician who was elected member of the House of Representatives in 2025.
-She is the daughter of Eric van Oosterhout.
+Sjoukje van Oosterhout (Dutch: [ˈɕʌukjə vɑn ˈoːstərɦʌut]; born 29 April 1993) is a Dutch politician who was elected member of the House of Representatives for the party alliance GroenLinks-PvdA in 2025.
+She is also a legal researcher at Milieudefensie, and led the legal team that won the landmark ruling against Royal Dutch Shell, considered the first major lawsuit to hold a corporation responsible in line with the Paris Agreement.